cheng-yeh/eslab/README.md

 	return;
    }
 ```
      This function compute the remaining time, and wait until this period ends.
  * adxl345.py
-  *
+  * We modify the example in [adxl345-python](https://github.com/pimoroni/adxl345-python) to periodically read data.